idaholab/moose/framework/doc/content/syntax/Postprocessors/index.md

 !listing AverageNodalVariableValue.C start=doco-thread-start end=doco-thread-end include-start=false

 ## Execute On... id=execute-on

 Postprocessor objects inherit from the [SetupInterface.md] that allows the objects to execute and varying and multiple times during a simulation, such as during initialization and at the end of each time step.
 Refer to the [SetupInterface.md] for additional information.

+## Using Old and Older values

+MOOSE maintains previously computed values in the postprocessor system for using lagged information in a computation.
+Both the previous time step's value and the value computed two steps back may be retrieved.
+One reason you might use older values is to break cyclic dependencies.
+MOOSE does not consider a dependence on an old value when considering the order of evaluation among objects with dependencies.

 !syntax list /Postprocessors objects=True actions=False subsystems=False